-Horizontal bar vs. Rings
+Horizontal bars vs. Rings

 Pull-ups on a bar are the most popular version of the exercise.
-The advantages of the horizontal bar is that it allows you to quickly modify the width of your grip.
-You can switch from narrower to wider and vice versa in seconds in order to target the back muscles differently.
-Rings allow to use different grip widths as well, but they require reattachment and it’s not always convenient to do so.
+The advantages of the horizontal bar is that you can quickly modify the width of your grip.
+You can switch from a narrow to wide grip and vice versa in seconds.
+Rings give you the opportunity to use different grip widths too, but they require a reattachment, which is not always convenient.

-You will find out that rings pull-ups will give you a better lat contraction while also sparing a lot of stress on your elbows, wrists and shoulders.
-This does not mean that the horizontal bar pull-ups are bad, though.
+Ring pull-ups give you a better lat contraction while reducing the stress on your elbows, wrists, and shoulders.
+This does not mean that bar pull-ups are bad, though.
 But as far as health goes, the rings are simply better.

 Here’s a video by Rogue Fitness that teaches you how to perform ring pull-ups.